 A light film of oil should be wiped on the face of the column tube to lubricate the fit between the column tube and column support.
-With elevation crank, raise arm to upper limit.
+With elevation crank raise arm to upper limit.
+Completely collapse bellows by pulling down on top flange as illustrated for access to column tube.

 The thread on the elevation shaft assembly can be lubricated through the oil hole in the center of the radial arm cap.
 Lubricate ramp on the swivel index spring.

 CAUTION: Excessive oil at any location will attract airborne dust particles and sawdust.
-NOTES Maintenance and